AGreenwoodMelb/AirAmboAttempt01/README.md

 - Expand the Infections system to have Region / Organ specific Infection Profile (InfectionType, InfectionTreatment Resistance, etc..) probabilty tables.
 - Add Gases system for Oxygen and Inhaled substances systems.
 - Expand this list with //TODO:'s and things from the CherryTree file

+### Medium Term
+- Improve the "Usage" section of the README file to give a better explination of how to set up and use this project, including important class constructor break down with code snippets.
+- Re-implement Unit Testing (Especially for the more stable classes and systems).

 ### Long Term
 - Build PatientBuilder system for ease of PatientCreation.